janymuong/AWS_static-page/README.txt

 https://static-page-145845390305-bucket.s3.us-east-2.amazonaws.com/index.html

-Screenshots Path in zip:
+Screenshots Path in directory:
-/img
+`/img`
 all images in this directory, except travel-blog-bg.png, are snapshots of the 'steps'.

 Note:
 The endpoints up here in this README file only work for the period when the CloudFront CDN is running, along with other resources.
-Subsequent request after shutdown will fail.
+Subsequent requests after shutdown will fail.